wso2/docs-devant/en/docs/testing/test-rest-endpoints-via-the-openapi-console.md

 # Test REST Endpoints via the OpenAPI Console

-Devant offers an integrated OpenAPI Console to test REST endpoints for the Service components you create and deploy.
-Since Devant secures REST APIs with OAuth 2.0 authentication, the OpenAPI Console generates test keys to help you test your APIs.
+Devant provides an integrated OpenAPI Console for testing REST endpoints of your deployed integrations.
+Since Devant secures REST APIs with OAuth 2.0 authentication, the console automatically generates test keys to facilitate API testing.

 Follow these steps to test a REST endpoint using the OpenAPI Console:

 1. Go to the [Devant Console](https://console.devant.dev/) and log in.
 2. Select the project.
-3. In the **Integrations** pane, click on the component you want to test.
+3. In the **Integrations** pane, click on the integration you want to test.
 4. Click **Test** in the left navigation menu, then select **Console**.
 This will open the **OpenAPI Console** pane.
 5. In the **OpenAPI Console** pane, select the desired environment from the drop-down menu.
 6. Choose the endpoint you want to test from the **Endpoint** list.